 How to Avoid It

 While you can’t change the weather, you can try to plant them in a protected area, such as a greenhouse, or cover them with row covers when temperatures drop.
 Make sure the plant is strong by using organic fertilizer, drawing pollinators by planting milkweed and cosmos, and using neem oil insecticides.

 Have your soil tested and don’t over-fertilize, especially with nitrogen-rich fertilizer.
 If you’re planting tomatoes in the spring, leave at least two feet or more between plants so that good air circulation can help pollinate them.
 If your plants are already in the garden, you can simply shake the flowering branches to simulate wind and get the pollen from the stamens to the pistils.

 Mature tomato plants suddenly curl their leaves, especially older leaves near the bottom.
 Leaves roll up from the outside towards the center.
 Sometimes up to three-quarters of the plant can be affected.
-This can be caused by high temperatures, wet soil and too much pruning tomato plants can also cause leafroll.
+High temperatures, wet soil and too much pruning tomato plants can also cause leafroll.

 Firstly, know that this issue shouldn’t affect your harvest unless the cause persists or increases.
-Although it looks ugly, leaf roll won’t affect tomato development, and you will still get edible tomatoes.
+Although it looks ugly, a little bit of leaf roll won’t affect tomato development, and you will still get edible tomatoes.
 Avoid over pruning tomato plants and make sure the soil drains excess water away.
 However, if the cause of the damage isn’t removed, the leaf curl can ruin your harvest.3)https://aggie-horticulture.tamu.edu/vegetable/files/2010/10/E-626-What-Makes-Tomato-Leaves-Twist-or-Curl.pdf

 How to Avoid It